Inflationary relics from an Ultra-Slow-Roll plateau: Adiabatic fluctuations and generalized

-In spite of the limitations of the analytic template near the divergent point, which we mentioned above, this still provides reasonably good agreement with the numerical $\delta N$ computation for lower values of $\zeta_G$, closer to the adiabatic threshold.
-For instance, for $(n,m)=(0,0)$ the full numerical simulation gives $\mu^{\zeta_G}_c = 0.346$, while using the template Eq.~\eqref{zetanal} we obtain $\mu^{\zeta_G}_c \approx 0.334$, which is about $\sim 3\%$ lower.
+Let us now compare the threshold obtained for the mean profile, $(n,m)=(0,0)$, with that of the analytical template, using the case $A = -0.1$. the full numerical simulation gives $\mu^{\zeta_G}_c = 0.346$, while using the template Eq.~\eqref{zetanal} we obtain $\mu^{\zeta_G}_c \approx 0.334$, which is about $\sim 3\%$ lower.
 The difference is even smaller ($\sim 0.6\%$) when comparing with the peak value of the compaction function, $\mathcal{C}_c(r_m) \approx 0.482$, using the same template.
 On the other hand, when taking $A = 0$, corresponding to the template often used for USR Eq.~\eqref{eq:template_USR_tipical}, we obtain $\mu^{\zeta_G}_c \approx 0.317$ and $\mathcal{C}_c(r_m) \approx 0.472$, with significantly larger deviations of $\sim 8\%$ and $\sim 3\%$, respectively, when compared with the numerical $\delta N$.
 We emphasize that an accurate determination of the PBH formation threshold, accounting for profile dependence, is crucial for reliably quantifying the resulting PBH abundance.
 In this work, such accuracy is achieved through dedicated numerical simulations.

 For all cases considered $(n,m)$, the threshold lies in the type-I region of the collapse; i.e., the critical condition is characterized by type-I fluctuations (the areal radius $R \sim r e^{\zeta(r)}$ is a monotonically increasing function, and no neck points exist) and the numerical evolution corresponds to type-A PBHs (no formation of bifurcated horizons appear).
 When comparing our numerical results with the analytical estimations from \cite{universal1,Escriva:2025rja} to determine the threshold condition of the collapse, based on the curvatures of the peaks of the compaction function, we find good agreement, with deviations within $1\% \text{--} 3\%$, as expected.
 It is worth noting that these curvature profiles $\zeta(r)$ obtained from $\delta N$ formalism are a natural outcome of a realistic inflationary model, and not of a specific analytical template.